Waste management officers handle the transportation and management of waste and recycling

 Careers in the field have become increasingly structured, often attracting graduates with environmental degrees and an interest in waste management.
 Progression through specialist postgraduate study in this area is an option.

 Progressing into an operational management job is another alternative, once you've gained several years of supervisory experience.
-At senior level, this can involve responsibility for budgets running into many millions of pounds as well as the strategic management of resources and people.
+Senior-level waste management jobs can involve responsibility for big budgets - often running into many millions of pounds, as well as the strategic management of resources and people.

 How would you rate this page?